proteanblank/pribambase/README.md

 pip download -d thirdparty --platform win32 --only-binary=:all: -r requirements.txt
 ```

+**NOTE: normally Blender includes its own python distribution, which might not match a separately installed version.**

 You can alternatively install them from blender's bundled python distribution (look that up).

 ## License